Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 - You will be able to create work processes that will greatly limit medical errors

-- You will be able to identify key safety recommendations from the Institute of Medicine
+- You will be able to identify key safety recommendations

 - You will be able to set performance standards and expectations